yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

 ## Application Manifest

-In addition to the program code, the application needs to declare its own identity, permission request and other information, so that YodaOS allocates resources to the application, distributes NLP, and so on.
-The package.json of the YodaOS app contains this information:
+In addition to the program code, the application needs to declare its own identity, permission request and other information, so that YODAOS allocates resources to the application, distributes NLP, and so on.
+The package.json of the YODAOS app contains this information:

 ```json
 {